Hamseals/Data-Science/README.md

 # How sharp is Shap?
 ## Explainable ML for Job-Skill Matching, Sentiment & Click Prediction
 ## Introduction

-When we heard the question “Does your therapist need a therapist?” – we immediately thought: well, maybe SHAP does.
+Here is the link to our githb Repository: https://github.com/Hamseals/Data-Science When we heard the question “Does your therapist need a therapist?” – we immediately thought: well, maybe SHAP does.
 In this project, we ask if explainable AI methods like **SHAP** and **LIME** truly explain tree-based models, or just throw around plausible-sounding scores.
 To find out, we ran both methods across three datasets —